ordercloud-api/headstart/README.md

 - [Seller](./src/UI/Seller/README.md)
 - [Buyer](./src/UI/Buyer/README.md)

-The goal of this section is to show what steps are required to create a buyer experience on the buyer application.
-IE allowing a buyer user to browse and shop products and add them to their cart.
+The goal of this section is to show what steps are required to create a buyer experience on the buyer application, i.e. allowing a buyer user to browse and shop products and add them to their cart.

 Overview of what we will accomplish